odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ];
 ```

-To configure the database connection we have to add a `\Cake\Database\Connection::class`
-container definition, e.g. into `config/container.php`:
+In your `config/container.php` or wherever you add your container definitions:

 ```php
 <?php